-Altars of Madness was recorded at Morrisound recording facility, December 1988.
-The band produced it alongside Digby Pearson, who is the founder of UK based Earache Records.
+Altars of Madness were recorded at Morrisound recording facility in December 1988.
+The band produced it alongside Digby Pearson, the founder of UK-based Earache Records.

 The album sleeve features classic artwork designed by Dan Seagrave.
 According to Seagrave, the image is “more like a flat disk made of a fossil material, that has captured souls.”

 Azagthoth returned to Morrisound Recording studio in 1991 with the same Morbid Angel lineup that recorded Altars of Madness.
-Released in May of the same year, Blessed are the Sick revolutionary due to the addition of a denser and brooding song-writing narrative.
+Released in May of the same year, Blessed are the Sick is revolutionary due to adding a denser and brooding song-writing narrative.

-Some fans were in a bother due to the perception that Azagthoth had produced riffs that were more manageable to the aural senses.
-Repeated listens uncovered a complicated morass of riffs that were every bit as brutal and intense as the debut.
+Some fans were a bother due to the perception that Azagthoth had produced more manageable riffs to the aural senses.
+Repeated listens uncovered a complicated morass of riffs that were as brutal and intense as the debut.
 If anything, the addition of slower times signatures added a sense of menace only hinted at on Altars of Madness.

-The album artwork is a Jean Delville creation; it’s an adaptation of a painting by the artist and is titled ‘Les Trésors de Satan’, which translates as ‘The Treasures of Satan.’
+The album artwork is a Jean Delville creation; it’s an adaptation of the artist’s painting titled ‘Les Trésors de Satan’, which translates as ‘The Treasures of Satan.’